-C# FileNotFoundException (catch Example)This C# exception article shows the FileNotFoundException.
-It shows possible ways to prevent it.
+C# FileNotFoundException (catch Example)See the FileNotFoundException and learn possible ways to prevent this error.

 A FileNotFoundException is raised when dealing with file IO.
 This exception is raised when you access a file that must exist for the method to proceed.
 It normally is encountered in programs that include the System.IO namespace.ExceptionFile

 First, many of the methods on the File class in the base class library function without throwing exceptions on missing files.
 However, StreamReader will throw a FileNotFoundException when you try to read a file that does not exist.StreamReader

 Tip: This can be useful in some programs.
 The following program shows the FileNotFoundException being raised.

 Main: The contents of the Main method are wrapped in an exception-handling construct.

 And: The try block is executed.
 The file does not exist, so the runtime allocates a FileNotFoundException and searches the catch statements.Try

 Catching FileNotFoundException.
 The runtime will locate the catch statement specified in the program, and the body of the catch block will be executed.
 The text "System.IO.FileNotFoundException: Could not find file" is written.

 Here we discuss some ways you can fix this exception.
 First, if the file is always supposed to be present in your program and will never be deleted in normal runtime, catching the exception as shown above and logging it is acceptable.File.Exists Method